 2. Be willing to work evenings, weekends, and lunch hours to seek out potential clients

-Decide if you are going to be one of those consultants that breaks the rules.
+Decide if you are going to be one of those consultants that break the rules.
 You will find many of the “successful” ones do, with a perfect smile on their face.
-It could be selling out of their car, or placing their products for sale in hair salons.
+It could be selling out of their car or placing their products for sale in hair salons.
 Be prepared for the consequences if you go that route.

 3. It’s a Business First, Social Opportunity Second

 Let’s be honest, most people without formal business training are not going to be entrepreneurial geniuses.
 It’s important that the consultant, “red jacket,” and director you sign up under is about improving everyone’s bottom line, not their down line.
 There will be pressure to invest in a large initial inventory level.
 Resist it.